wazirijjr/wazirijjr.github.io/README.md

 # wazirijjr.github.io
-this is a demo web jjr
+This is a demo web jjr